Grand Bleu de Gascogne

 🐾 Good with Other Pets

-Good with dogs, moderate with smaller pets
+Good with dogs, high prey drive with small animals

 Other Names & Breed Recognition